jasmith79/decorators-js/README.md

 ###debounce
   `debounce :: Number -> (a -> Null) -> Number`

   Debounces passed in function.
 Returns the `setTimeout` handle so caller can cancel.
+NOTE: the debounced function is what underscore calls leading-edge, if there's no pending timeout the function is executed immediately.

 ###throttle
   `throttle :: Number -> (a -> Null) -> Number`